 Aetna Urological Supplies Exclusions and Non-Covered Indications

-Insertion trays for clean, non-sterile intermittent catheterization are excluded.
-Aetna's position is that they provide no proven benefit in that setting.
-Don't bundle them into a claim for a patient performing clean intermittent catheterization at home.
+Insertion trays for clean, non-sterile intermittent catheterization are not covered.
+Aetna has made a clinical determination that they provide no proven benefit in that setting.

 Coverage Indications at a Glance